INTERMAGNET/wg-tech-man/meetings/2025_09_lisbon/2025_09_lisbon_meeting_minutes.md

 During investigation SB find out that there is a overlap with chapter 6.4 and appendix C so he added TM.25 that needs to be assigned to someone during the next online meeting.

+### Need for more info on how to produce intermagnet 1 sec data

+SA makes a valuable remark that in the TM there is no definition on how to produce 1 sec data that applies to the Intermagnet standard for 1 sec data.
+He refers to the appendix F.2 that has the title "Filter Coefficients to Produce One Second Value" but the coefficients where never mentioned.
+CT explains that there is a lot more to that then simple list of filter coefficients, he however mentions that there are some documents that explain it more in detail but it can be specific for the type of variometer.
+As action point we should at least delete this F.2 appendix title.
+As extra we can make references to all other existing documents that defines these specifications.
+CT will provide if possible doi or link to these documents.

 ### Reduce space usage of the www.intermagnet.org repository